havocp/xsbt-wiki/Getting-Started/Getting-Started-Using-Plugins.md

 Plugins can be installed for all your projects at once by dropping them in `~/.sbt/plugins/`. `~/.sbt/plugins/` is an sbt project whose classpath is exported to all sbt build definition projects.
-Roughly speaking, any `.sbt` fils in `~/.sbt/plugins/` behave as if they were in the `project/` directory for all projects, and any `.scala` files in `~/.sbt/plugins/project/` behave as if they were in the `project/project/` directory for all projects.
+Roughly speaking, any `.sbt` files in `~/.sbt/plugins/` behave as if they were in the `project/` directory for all projects, and any `.scala` files in `~/.sbt/plugins/project/` behave as if they were in the `project/project/` directory for all projects.